zudochkin/awesome-newsletters/README.md

 ### General Section

+- [The Coder Cafe](https://thecoder.cafe).
+One concept for coders, every day.
 - [O’Reilly Programming Newsletter](https://www.oreilly.com/programming/newsletter.html).
 Receive weekly Programming news and insights from industry insiders.
 - [Programming Digest](https://programmingdigest.net/).
 A weekly newsletter for software engineers featuring top 5 links.
 [Archive](https://programmingdigest.net/digests).
 - [Weekly Dev Tips](https://ardalis.com/tips).
 A weekly email each Wednesday with a new software development tip.
 Topics range from git to career to web development to personal development and teamwork.